William T. Stuart

 - Rinehart Foodservice Inc. v.
 Apger, Houghton County Circuit Court, Michigan (2003) (represented employee in non-compete claim)

 - Wisconsin Electric Power Company v.
-Admiral Insurance Company, et al., Milwaukee County (2003) (environmental insurance coverage action; case settled shortly prior to trial)
+Admiral Insurance Company, et al., Milwaukee County (2003) (environmental insurance coverage action)

 - In The Matter Of The Estate Of William R. Cape, Racine County Probate Court (2002) (successfully removed personal representative after hearing)